beicause/basisu_c_sys/README.md

 A cross-platform, size-optimized Bevy plugin that provides a KTX2 Basis Universal texture loader.

 Although Bevy's `ImageLoader` has built-in support for Basis Universal textures via the [`basis-universal-rs`](https://github.com/aclysma/basis-universal-rs) crate, it has some limitations:
-1. It uses a relatively old version of Basis Universal
+1. It uses a relatively old version of [Basis Universal][].
-2. No support for UASTC HDR yet, either ASTC, XUASTC which added in basis universal v2
+2. No support for UASTC HDR yet, either ASTC, XUASTC which are added in basis universal v2.
 3. No support for Web.
-Bevy can't be compiled to `wasm32-unknown-emscripten` and `basis-universal-rs` can't be compiled to `wasm32-unknown-unknown`
+Bevy can't be compiled to `wasm32-unknown-emscripten` and `basis-universal-rs` can't be compiled to `wasm32-unknown-unknown`.
-4. It compiles both the encoder and transcoder and includes transcoding formats not supported by wgpu, which increases binary size
+4. It compiles both the encoder and transcoder and includes transcoding formats not supported by wgpu, which increases binary size.

-This plugin adds a loader for Basis Universal KTX2 textures with support for all formats supported by basis universal (ETC1S, UASTC, ASTC, XUASTC), and web support through JavaScript glue to call [Basis Universal](https://github.com/BinomialLLC/basis_universal/) C++ library compiled with Emscripten which includes only the transcoder and necessary transcoding formats.
+This plugin adds a loader for Basis Universal KTX2 textures with support for all formats supported by basis universal (ETC1S, UASTC, ASTC, XUASTC), and web support through JavaScript glue to call [Basis Universal][] C++ library compiled with Emscripten which includes only the transcoder and necessary transcoding formats.

 This doesn't include BasisU encoder.
 To encode textures to `.ktx2`, use the command line tool in [Basis Universal](https://github.com/BinomialLLC/basis_universal/?tab=readme-ov-file#compressing-and-unpacking-ktx2basis-files) repo.